Guide

 Open tenders

-Always published on the relevant portal.
+Usually published on the relevant official portal for that buyer.
 AusTender for federal government, NSW buy.nsw (buy.nsw) for New South Wales, and QTenders for Queensland.
-They stay visible from publication date until the closing date.
+They stay visible from publication date until the closing date, unless the buyer amends, pauses, or withdraws the process.

 Panel arrangements